SNAP Eligibility Calculator – Michigan

 Can college students qualify for Michigan SNAP benefits?

-Do child support payments reduce SNAP income in Michigan?
+Do child support payments I make reduce my SNAP income in Michigan?

 Does Michigan have an asset limit for SNAP?

-Can gig workers like Uber or DoorDash qualify for SNAP in Michigan?
+Can gig workers — Uber, DoorDash, Instacart — qualify for SNAP in Michigan?

 Do medical expenses count in Michigan SNAP calculations?

-Can I qualify for SNAP if I live with family but buy my own food in Michigan?
+Can I qualify for SNAP in Michigan if I live with family but buy my own food?

-Do SNAP benefits update every year in Michigan?
+Do Michigan SNAP benefits and income limits update every year?

-Does SNAP in Michigan require the net income test?
+Does SNAP in Michigan require passing a net income test?

 Where do I apply after using the Michigan SNAP eligibility calculator?